Boston Marathon bombing: Arrests and legal proceedings

-Kadyrbayev and Tazhayakov were arrested by police at the off-campus housing complex during the night of April 18–19.
+Police arrested Kadyrbayev and Tazhayakov at the off-campus housing complex during the night of April 18–19.
 An unidentified girlfriend of one of the men was also arrested, but all three were soon released.

 Kadyrbayev and Tazhayakov were re-arrested in New Bedford on April 20 and held on immigration-related violations.
 They appeared before a federal immigration judge on May 1 and were charged with overstaying their student visas.
 That same day, they were charged criminally with:

 Kadyrbayev and Tazhayakov were indicted by a federal grand jury on August 8, 2013, on charges of conspiracy to obstruct justice for helping Dzhokhar Tsarnaev dispose of a laptop computer, fireworks, and a backpack after the bombing.
 Each faced up to 25 years in prison and deportation if convicted.
 Tazhayakov was convicted of obstruction of justice and conspiracy on July 21, 2014.

 Kadyrbayev pleaded guilty to obstruction charges on August 22, 2014, but sentencing was delayed pending the U.S. Supreme Court's ruling in Yates v.
 United States.
 Kadyrbayev was sentenced to six years in prison in June 2015.
 He was deported to Kazakhstan in October 2018.

 Tazhayakov pleaded not guilty and went to trial, arguing that "Kadyrbayev was the mastermind behind destroying the evidence and that Tazhayakov only 'attempted obstruction'."
 Jurors returned a guilty verdict, however, and he was sentenced to 42 months (3 1/2 years) in prison in June 2015.
 U.S. District Judge Douglas Woodlock gave a lighter sentence to Tazhayakov than to Kadyrbayev, who was viewed as more culpable.
 Tazhayakov was released in May 2016 and subsequently deported.